k-nacion/highlights-screensaver/README.md

 ## ⚠️ Disclaimer / Community Statement

 This repository is a **community-maintained fork** of [Highlights Screensaver](https://github.com/juancoquet/highlights-screensaver) by Juancoquet.

-- All functional changes have been submitted upstream as pull requests.
+- All functional changes were previously submitted upstream as pull requests.
+- Since the original PR has not been merged, this fork is now maintained independently.
 - This fork provides additional maintenance, fixes, and new features for the community.
-- If the original maintainer integrates the changes, this fork can be merged, synced, or retired accordingly.

-All changes are released under **GNU GPL v3.0**.
+All changes are released under **GNU GPL v3.0**, and users are welcome to use this fork freely.

 ---